Living Spit started out as a bit of a joke.

 They bought the costumes from charity shops, never spending more than a tenner.
-They made the props from various bits we had lying around their respective houses.
+They made the props from various bits lying around their respective houses.
 Despite this people came to see the show and liked it and told them they should take it on tour and to Edinburgh, which they did.
 When literally no-one wanted to see it any more, they thought they ought to make another show, so in 2013 Adolf & Winston was born and played to packed houses at Bristol Old Vic and all over the country.
-Since then there have been 11 further shows, “In Cider Story” (2013), “The Devil and the Shopkeeper” (2013) “Elizabeth I -Virgin on the Ridiculous” (2014) “One Man & His Cow” “The Devil and The Shopkeeper 2 (A sequel) (2015) “Livng Spit’s A Christmas Carol” (2015), “The Fabulous Bacon Boys” (2016) "Tortoise Vs Hare" (2017) "Living Spit's Nativity" (2017) and "Giants of Science" (2018) All these shows opened in Bristol and toured countrywide.
-The company have a successful relationship with the Tobacco Factory, the last four shows having sold out in advance of opening.
-They took “Henry”, Adolf & Winston” and “Elizabeth” to the Salisbury Playhouse, and were asked to collaborate with them on a larger, main house show, "Frankenstein", which subsequently played at the Tropicana in Weston-super-Mare, site of Banksy's "Dismaland".
+Since then there have been several further shows: “In Cider Story” (2013); “The Devil and the Shopkeeper” (2013); “Elizabeth I -Virgin on the Ridiculous” (2014); “One Man & His Cow”; “The Devil and The Shopkeeper 2 (A sequel)” (2015); “Living Spit’s A Christmas Carol” (2015); “The Fabulous Bacon Boys”; “Frankenstein” (2016); "Tortoise Vs Hare" (2017); "Living Spit's Nativity" (2017); "Giants of Science" (2018); “Living Quiz” and “Living Spit’s Odyssey” (2019).